Why You Can't Relax Even When Everything's Fine (Your Nervous System Is Stuck)

 These took me from dysregulated mess to regulated man.
 Simple, free, scientifically proven:

-1. 4-7-8 Breathing Inhale for 4, hold for 7, exhale for 8.
-This activates your parasympathetic nervous system and signals safety.
+1. Extended Exhale Breathing — Inhale for 4 counts, hold for 7, exhale for 8.
+The extended exhale activates your parasympathetic nervous system and signals safety to your body.

-2. Cold Exposure Cold water on your face or wrists.
-Cold showers.
-This activates the dive reflex and resets your nervous system.
+2. Cold Exposure — Cold water on your face or wrists activates the dive reflex and resets your nervous system.
+Start with 30 seconds of cold at the end of your shower.

-3. Humming Sounds strange, works brilliantly.
-Humming tones your vagus nerve directly.
+3. Humming — Sounds strange, works brilliantly.
+Humming tones your vagus nerve directly through vibration.

 Start with one.
 Master it.
 Add another.
-Build your regulation toolkit slowly, sustainably.
+Build your regulation toolkit slowly.

 Here's something that humbled me: "I'll heal myself" is often trauma talking.